SIGMA ALPHA EPSILON

 • Assist the membership and records team in maintaining database information

-• Contribute to the development of Fraternity programs and new services creation
+• Contribute to the development of Fraternity programs and new services

-• Increase visibility of SAE Foundation programs such as Foundation scholarships
+• Increase visibility of SAE Foundation programs, such as Foundation scholarships

-• Bachelor’s degree from an accredited institution; business, management, education, psychology, or social sciences degrees a plus
+• Bachelor’s degree from an accredited institution; business, management, education, psychology, or social sciences degrees are a plus

-• 1-2 years of professional work experience preferred; extensive involvement in chapter or campus leadership and/or internships OR a graduate degree in any of the above-named subjects may be considered in lieu of work experience
+• 1-2 years of professional work experience preferred; extensive involvement in chapter or campus leadership and/or internships, OR a graduate degree in any of the above-named subjects may be considered in lieu of work experience

 • Familiarity with or willingness to learn Salesforce, Google Suite, and project management techniques, tools, and software